 While other frameworks may also prioritize security, the specific security features and configurations might differ.

-6. Opinionated Framework
+6. Opinionated framework

 Django is considered an opinionated framework, meaning it has a set of opinions on how web development should be done.
 This can help guide developers and teams in making decisions and maintaining consistency throughout projects.